Satyananda Yoga Teachers’ Association (SYTA) recognises that ethical behaviour is the foundation of all yoga practice and yoga teaching. The Code

 financial arrangements, donations of time, money or goods in relation to our teaching or to any organisation with which we are associated.

-4. We give due acknowledgment to the sources of information, techniques and teaching materials used in our classes and courses, with full compliance
+4. We give due acknowledgement to the sources of information, techniques and teaching materials used in our classes and courses, with full

 5. We do not coerce students or yoga associates to make payments or donations of money, goods or time to ourselves, another teacher or any